aklump/urls_monitor/README.md

 * <http://tablesorter.com/docs/#Download>
 * Move `jquery.tablesorter.min.js` project's root folder

+## Updates
+On occassion you may need to run an update script to reorganize your config files.
+They are located in `/updates`.
+The updates are listed by version number.
+Here's what you'd do when your codebase changes to version 0.7.

+    ./updates/0.7.sh

 ##Export
 The export features are handled by libraries that can be downloaded using composer, if composer is installed on your system.
 The install script will attempt to run `composer install`.

 ##Theming
 * Look for themes in `/themes`
-* To select the theme you need to add something like this to `config.ini`
+* To select the theme you need to add something like this to `config.ini`; you only need the theme name, not the path to the theme.

         theme = 'another_theme';

 * You may also simply override a theme's css by adding `style.css` to your config directory.
+* Place custom themes in `/config/themes`; no two themes should have the same name.
 * When building a theme if you append `#demo` to the url, you will be able to theme your ajax loading.
 To see what I mean do somethign like this:

         http://monitor.local/theme_demo#demo